A Better Understanding of Whole-House Water Filters

 Multi-stage RO Water Filters

-The most effective filtration available for residential applications, a multi-stage reverse osmosis (RO) water filter, is a highly effective technology which was originally designed for desalinization and chemical removal processes, and later adapted for home use.
+The most effective filtration available for residential applications is a multi-stage reverse osmosis (RO) water filter.
+While these products are not made for whole-house applications, their effectiveness is so impressive that they bear mentioning here.
+The technology employed in point-of-use RO water filtration was originally designed for desalinization and chemical removal processes, and was later adapted for home use.
 Contained in as many as 5 separate filtration stages in some models, RO filters may incorporate various types of filter media, both granular and block-form activated carbon, and in some cases ultraviolet (UV) light for optimal water filtration and treatment.
-Whole-house RO water filters do the best job of removing and neutralizing the widest spectrum of contaminants that may be present in your water.
+RO water filters do the best job of removing and neutralizing the widest spectrum of contaminants that may be present in your water.
+These products are a great compliment to a quality whole-house system.

 Multi-stage Water Conditioners